 (TECHNOLOGY and LITERATURE: RAILROADS, TRAVEL, and PLACE)

 This course will explore reactions and responses that the railroad elicited in literature when it was still a new mode of transportation.
-Taking a selection of popular authors from Henry D. Thoreau to Miyazawa Kenji, it will discuss how the railroad affected (and was represented in) their writing and imagination.
-For example, it will consider how the ideas of place, the “native place” (furusato), home, the city and the country took on new forms and meanings when considered from a speeding train.
-It also will discuss how the railroad popularized (while itself being popularized through) travel, sightseeing, and tourism, and the significance of the new public spaces it created such as the railway station and the railway car.
+Taking a selection of popular authors from Henry D. Thoreau to Miyazawa Kenji, it will discuss how the railroad affected their writing and imagination and was represented in them.
+For example, it will consider how the ideas of native place (furusato), home, the city and the country took on new forms and meanings when considered from a speeding train.
+It also will discuss how the railroad popularized travel, sightseeing, and tourism, while itself being popularized through them.
+The course will address the significance of the new public spaces thus created, such as the railway station and the railway car.

-Understand better how technology and culture interact through literature.
-Able to analyze how the railroad affected the ideas of place, home, and identity.
-Able to critique how the railroad travel inspired literary styles; and raised interest in the vanishing ways of life, and romanticized the native place, furusato.
+To understand better how technology and culture interact through literature.
+Be able to analyze how the railroad affected the ideas of place, home, and identity.
+Be able to critique how the railroad travel inspired literary styles; and to raise interest in the vanishing ways of life and romanticized the native place, furusato.

 Technology and literature, railroads, travel, place, furusato, the Orient Express, railway stations and architecture